-Evening primrose oil is prised for its anti-inflammatory effects on the skin, making it beneficial for acne-prone and inflamed skin.
-Evening primrose oil contains gamma linolenic acid (GLA), an important fatty acid that helps our bodies produce an anti-inflammatory hormone called prostaglandin.
+Evening primrose oil is prized for its anti-inflammatory effects on the skin, making it beneficial for acne-prone and inflamed skin.
+Evening primrose oil contains gamma-linolenic acid (GLA), an important fatty acid that helps our bodies produce an anti-inflammatory hormone called prostaglandin.
 Prostaglandin helps regulate the body's inflammatory response, where immune cells gather at the site of injury to help the healing process.

 Perhaps one of the best-known benefits of evening primrose oil is its ability to hydrate the skin.
 The oil is high in GLA, properties of which include improving the barrier function of the skin and preventing water loss from the skin.
 This effectively keeps the skin hydrated and supple and keeps the skin moisture barrier functioning as it should.
 As such, several studies have concluded that evening primrose oil is a viable treatment for atopic dermatitis.